DomDevs2000/React-NextJS-Personal-Website/projects/crud-rest-api.md

 ## Why did I decide to use the technologies/languages that I did?

 Using [NodeJs](https://nodejs.org/en/) with [ExpressJS](https://expressjs.com) is a great framework for developing server-side code.
-Creating an express server is much more simpler and easier to read than creating a NodeJs http server.
+Creating an express server is much simpler and easier to create and read than creating a NodeJs http server.

 I decided to use [MongoDB](https://www.mongodb.com/) for this project, using Atlas to create a cluster, and Compass as the GUI, it was simple to create a database and collection to store my data.